nobodyinperson/thunar-custom-actions/README.md

 #### *Help, there are no new actions after the installation!*

 Close all `thunar` instances, run `thunar -q` from the terminal and then retry.

+#### *Help, I clicked on an action but nothing happens!*

+Okay, this should theoretically not happen.
+This probably means that either I didn't cover a special case in the code or that a software requirement is missing on your machine.
+To get more information on your problem:

+- start `thunar` from the command-line
+- repeat the steps to produce your problem
+- save the output from the terminal
+- open a [new Issue here on GitHub](https://github.com/nobodyinperson/thunar-custom-actions/issues/new) and paste it there so I can help you.

 #### *Help, I changed my system's language but the actions are still in the old language!*